Family of Barack Obama: Malia Obama and Sasha Obama

 As a high school student, Malia Obama spent a portion of the summer in 2014 and 2015 working in television studios in New York and Los Angeles.
 She spent the summer of 2016 working as an intern in the U.S. Embassy in Madrid, Spain.

 During the week June 26, 2016, to July 3, 2016, Michelle, Sasha, Malia, and Michelle's mother Marian Robinson went to Liberia to promote the Let Girls Learn Peace initiative, for which the United States has provided $27 million in aid.
 They met with Ellen Johnson Sirleaf, the former president of Liberia and the first elected female head of state in Africa.
 Then they went to Morocco, where they had a panel with Freida Pinto and Meryl Streep moderated by CNN's Isha Sesay in Marrakesh and delivered a substantive amount of money to aid 62 million girls lacking access to formal education.
 They proceeded to Spain where Michelle delivered a message about the initiative.

 In August 2016, Sasha began working at Nancy's, a seafood restaurant in Martha's Vineyard, Massachusetts.
 In the fall of 2016, Malia went on an 83-day trip to Bolivia and Peru.
 In February 2017, Malia started an internship for Harvey Weinstein at The Weinstein Company film studio in New York City.
 In August 2017, Malia started attending Harvard University.
 Sasha graduated from Sidwell Friends in 2019 and began attending the University of Michigan in the fall.
-Sasha has since transferred to the University of Southern California, and Malia graduated from Harvard in 2021 and is now working as a writer on Donald Glover's new Amazon series, Swarm.
+Sasha transferred to the University of Southern California and graduated in 2023.

+Malia graduated from Harvard in 2021 and began working as a writer on the Amazon Prime Video television series Swarm.
+In spring 2023, Donald Glover confirmed that Malia was working on a short film for his production company; The Heart, starring Tunde Adebimpe, was announced as part of the Short Cuts program at the 2023 Toronto International Film Festival.
+Written and directed by "Malia Ann" (her credited name), the film screened at the 2024 Sundance Film Festival.